inf380p/fall2021/_posts/exercises/2021-10-20-turtlepost.md

   - exercise
   - how-to
 inclass: true
-title: Embed Turtle Programs into our Class Blog
+title: Embed Trinkets into our Class Blog
+canvas: false
 ---

 Use the instructions below to submit a post with your trinket embedded into it.